 All customers want a “quality” product.
-Having served the metalworking industry in India for 60 years, GMT prides itself on the quality of its chucks and workholding solutions.
-Therefore, it strives to deliver a product of the best quality to each of its customers.
+Having served the metalworking industry in India for 60 years, GMT prides itself on the quality of its chucks and workholding solutions and strives to deliver a product of the best quality to each of its customers.
 However any machine, or machine part can maintain it’s quality service depending upon how it is used.
-In other words, it is the careful maintenance of the product at the customer’s end which retains the quality of the product delivered.
-So the customer plays a very important role in maintaining the quality of a chuck once the chuck is put to use.
-Regular chuck lubrication reaps rich rewards.
+In other words, it is the careful maintenance of the product at the customer’s end which retains the quality of the product delivered, and therefore the customer plays a very important role in maintaining the quality of a chuck once it becomes his/hers.
+The careful customer reaps rich rewards.

 GMT has specific recommendations for lubricating its chucks.
 You can download the maintenance manual here.

 The Effect of Improper or No Lubrication

 If a chuck is not lubricated regularly, the chuck body, wedge and the sliding parts will get corroded, resulting in high friction and loss of clamping force.
 Here is how the chuck looks after several thousand cycles of use without lubrication:

 Here is a close-up of the ground surfaces, after and before damage.

 Can you imagine producing a quality component with a chuck like this?
 The slideway surfaces will also be like this.
 Not only will there be loss of clamping force, it is also unpredictable.
 In addition, an improperly lubricated lathe chuck will result in play in the jaws and therefore lead to workpiece chatter.

 This results in unsafe clamping of the work piece and the chances of the component falling out during machining are high.
 In order to avoid this, customers should follow the lubrication and maintenance instructions provided in the chuck instruction manual, with great care.